JoeyMBrown/web-sprint-challenge-javascript-fundamentals/README.md

 3. Can you explain what a closure is and how you used it in the counter function?

     A closure is when a nested function reaches out of it's function scope to an outer function scope to reference a variable.
+We use a closure in the counter function to ensure our counter variable is stored after the counter function is ran, rather than being deleted.

 4. Describe the four principles of the 'this' keyword.